-*The title and cover image of this article were modified from their original publication as a result of the fact that Facebook apparently considered discussion of gay male sex a violation of their community standards...go figure.
+*The title and cover image of this article were modified from its original publication as a result of the fact that Facebook apparently considered discussion of gay male sex a violation of its community standards...go figure.
 The original title was 'Gay Sex In Taipei,' and the header was this gorgeous still from Sodom's Cat:

 CINEMQ is a queer short film screening + party series.
 It is run by a group of queers with too much on their mind to sit still for long.
 We’re publishing articles on queer cinema and screen culture every week.
 Want to contribute?
 Message our account.